VR-25/acc/README.md

 # The default command is "vibrate <number of vibrations> <interval (seconds)>"
 # Termux APIs can be used for notifications, TTS, toasts and more.
 For details, refer to https://wiki.termux.com/wiki/Termux:API .

+# amp_factor (af) #
+# volt_factor (vf) #
+# Unit multiplier for conversion (e.g., 1V = 1000000 Microvolts)
+# ACC can automatically determine the units, but the mechanism is not 100% foolproof.
+# e.g., if the input current is too low, the unit is miscalculated.
+# This issue is rare, though.
+# Leave these properties alone if everything is running fine.

 #/DC#
 ```